omkarcloud/botasaurus/README.md

 *So, what is Botasaurus?*

-Botasaurus is an all-in-one web scraping framework that enables you to build awesome scrapers in less time, with less code, and with more fun.
+Botasaurus is an all-in-one web scraping framework that enables you to build undefeatable scrapers in less time, with less code, and with more fun.

-A Web Scraping Magician has put all his web scraping experience and best practices into Botasaurus to save you hundreds of hours of development time!
+We have put all our web scraping experience and best practices into Botasaurus to save you hundreds of hours of development time!

 Now, for the magical powers awaiting you after learning Botasaurus: